 Talking about VR and AR, Microsoft HoloLens – a mixed reality headset can be of great use for oil companies that are engaged in oil exploration and production.
 HoloLens can be used by oil exploration and drilling companies to make their operations easier by allowing them to remotely monitor the sites.

-In this blog, we will discuss four use cases of how HoloLens apps have the power to change the way oil drilling and exploration companies work today.
+In this blog, we will discuss four use cases proving the power of the Hololens App for oil & gas industry to change the way oil drilling and exploration companies work today.

 1. Interacting with oil drilling and exploration equipment